Directly contact the Caldicott Guardian about Information Governance

 Non NHS Services

 Private medical examinations for HGV licences, sport activities, etc. can be provided but there is a charge according to guidelines from the British Medical Association.
-A charge will also be incurred for medical forms, passport photos, driving licence etc.
+A charge will also be incurred for medical forms, passport photos, driving licence etc which we will require in advance of completing any forms or reports.

 The surgery has a limited amount donated by patients.
 Equipment will be available from the surgery Mondays to Fridays 8am to 6.30pm.
 Please ask at reception or ring.
 Please return any borrowed equipment promptly and in same condition as when collected.
 Thank you.